-The headteacher ensures that the school's ICT network has appropriate filters and monitoring systems in place and that it is meeting the DfE's 'Filtering and monitoring standards for schools and colleges'.
-'Over blocking' is monitored so that it does not lead to unreasonable restrictions as to what pupils can be taught with regards to online teaching and safeguarding.
+The school has appropriate filters and monitoring systems in place and that it is meeting the DfE's 'Filtering and monitoring standards for schools and colleges'.

+The Head Teacher ensures the school's ICT network has appropriate filters and monitoring systems in place and that 'over blocking' does not lead to unreasonable restrictions as to what pupils can be taught with regards to online teaching and safeguarding.